 Whānau support is the first - and most important - step.
-If you are struggling with your mental wellbeing and need more support, you may also like to seek outside help.
+If you need more support, you may also like to seek outside help.
 Find the solutions that work for you.
 If one option isn't working, try another.
 Most people find a combination of tools and strategies work best for them.